Rakiraki District

+and according to the 2017 census, the district had a population of 13,908.

 The present Fijian Administration district or tikina of Rakiraki is part of the province or yasana of Ra.
 The other tikina are Saivou (to the south of the Nakauvadra), Nakorotubu (on the eastern coast) and Nalawa (in the mountainous interior to the south of Saivou and the west of Nakorotubu).

 Rakiraki lies in the north-eastern corner of the island of Viti Levu, bordering Navitilevu Bay to the south-east, the Nakauvadra Range to the south, and the tikina of Tavua in the yasana of Ba, to the west.
 It includes the island of Malake and other islets in that part of the sea forming its northern boundary.

 Traditional Fijian villages in the Rakiraki district are Namuaimada, Navolau Number 1, Navolau Number 2, Navutulevu, Navuavua, Malake & Nakorokula.

 History

 Rakiraki District boasts a number of historic buildings and sites.
 It has the first sugar mill in Fiji, the first Hindu Temple and the first primary school established in the Western Division of Fiji.

 The Town of Rakiraki was legally declared on Thursday July 1 2010.
 The Public Service Commission approved the use of an office space in the government rented complex at Vaileka House where official operations commenced on Monday 6th July 2010.